ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional context

-_If anything hasn't been covered by the above categories, state it down here:_
+_If anything hasn't been covered by the above categories, feel free to include it here:_